 The experts must be told what the citizens want, and this demand must come from the citizens themselves.

-Electioneering has perverted the sense of democracy.
-All the political parties can do is to divide people, weaken their strength and lead them to disappointments.
-To add a new party can only add another disappointment under another name.
-A disappointment all the more disastrous if the adventure drags with it the term of an excellent cause like that of Social Credit.
+Electioneering has perverted the meaning of democracy.
+The only thing political parties can achieve is to divide the people, to weaken them and to lead them to disappointments.
+To add a new party can only add another disappointment under a new name.
+A disappointment all the more disastrous if the adventure drags down with it the name of an excellent cause like that of Social Credit.

 Douglas also wrote in 1951:

 “Incompatibles (with Social Credit): Collectivism, Dialectic Materialism, Totalitarism, Masonic Philosophy and Policy.
 Ballotbox democracy embodies all of them.”

 (“Vers Demain”, January 15, 1962)

 A true Social Crediter cannot be a party man.
 Political parties and Social Credit are two expressions that exclude each other, by their nature and meaning.

 A political party organizes a group of people around some politicians to try to gain power.
 Social Credit conceives power as being redistributed to the individuals: Economic power is to be guaranteed by a dividend that allows each individual to order the goods he needs, from production; political power, by making the State the property of the people rather than people being the property of the State.